mobizt/Firebase-ESP-Client/README.md

 When the new session need to be opened, the SSL handshake will be processed again and used the time approx 1 - 2 seconds to be done.

-For post (push) or put (set) the request in RTDB, to speed up the data transfer, use pushAsync or setAsync instead.
+For post (push) or put (set) request in RTDB, to speed up the data transfer, use pushAsync or setAsync instead.

 With pushAsync and setAsync, the payload response will be ignored and the next data will be processed immediately.